-The objectives of the Section 5311 Program under the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU) are to enhance the access of people in nonurbanized areas to health care, shopping, education, employment, public services and recreation; to assist in the maintenance, development, improvement and use of public transportation systems in rural and small urban areas; plan, develop and improve public mass transportation systems in rural and small urban areas; to encourage and facilitate the most efficient use of all federal funds used to provide passenger transportation in nonurbanized areas through the coordination of programs and services; to assist in the development and support of inter-city bus transportation; and to provide for the participation of private transportation providers in nonurbanized transportation to the maximum extent feasible.
+The objectives of the Section 5311 Program are to enhance the access of people in nonurbanized areas to health care, shopping, education, employment, public services and recreation; to assist in the maintenance, development, improvement and use of public transportation systems in rural and small urban areas; plan, develop and improve public mass transportation systems in rural and small urban areas; to encourage and facilitate the most efficient use of all federal funds used to provide passenger transportation in nonurbanized areas through the coordination of programs and services; to assist in the development and support of inter-city bus transportation; and to provide for the participation of private transportation providers in nonurbanized transportation to the maximum extent feasible.
 Grants made under the Section 5311 Program are available to States who in turn, provide capital, operating, planning, and administrative assistance to public transportation systems in non-urbanized areas through a statewide program of projects.
 The Rural Transit Assistance Program (RTAP) provides funds to support state and local training activities.